eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Options_Sub_System.md

 - Option_StringVector

 The names of the classes reflect the types which are awaited as parameter for the option.
-Do also remark, that later acces for reading should be done in dependence to the type - it means that you should not try to get a string from an **Option_Float**.
-This yields in an exception.
+Do also remark, that later access for reading should be done in dependence to the type - it means that you should not try to get a string from an **Option_Float**.
+This results in an exception.

 !!! caution
     All subclasses of Option are stored within the files ''{{SUMO}}*/src/utils/options/Option.h* and ''{{SUMO}}*/src/utils/options/Option.cpp*.
 This is surely not wished as when following the coding styleguide, each class should be stored in a separate pair of files.
 Also, one could imagine to use templates, here.

-Every of the option's subclasses has two constructors: one that is parametrised with the appropriate type and a parameterless one.
+Every one of the option's subclasses has two constructors: one that is parametrised with the appropriate type and a parameter-less one.
 The parametrised constructor is used to supply default values for options, in the other case, no value is known to the system at first.
 An
 example: settings the "verbose"-switch as following, lets the